Kathryn Lankford

 Email: lankfor4@msu.edu

-A convert to history, I am broadly interested in the interweavings, tensions, and negotiations that exist among science, medicine, and human experience.
-My current research examines clinical trials of contraceptives in Puerto Rico during the mid-twentieth century.
+A convert to history, I am interested in the interweavings, tensions, and negotiations that exist among science, medicine, and human experience.
+My current research examines the field trials of contraceptives in Puerto Rico from 1956 to 1966.

-My project recognizes the multitude of actors, agents, and agendas that shape the creation of new medicines.
-To challenge the trope of medicine as an exceptional and exclusive realm, I focus on the ground-level experiences of trial-participants (clinicians, patients, and organizations).
-In so doing, I hope to illuminate the intersections of science and medicine, Puerto Rican society and culture, imperialism, gender and sexuality, race, and how each constituted the rest in the mid-twentieth century.
+My project recognizes the multitude of actors, agents, and agendas that shape the creation of new medicines and medical knowledge.
+To challenge the trope of medicine as an exceptional and exclusive realm, I focus on the ground level experiences of physicians, social workers, organizations, and trial participants (those taking contraceptives as part of a field trial).
+In so doing, I aim to illuminate the intersections of science and medicine, Puerto Rican society and culture, colonialism, gender, and race, as well as how how each constituted the rest in the mid-twentieth century.

-Before entering the history doctoral program at MSU, I received a Bachelor’s of Science in Biology at the University of West Georgia.
-At UWG, I acted as a student research-assistant for more than two years in Mautusi Mitra’s lab.
+Before entering the doctoral program at MSU, I received a Bachelor’s of Science in Biology at the University of West Georgia.
+At UWG, I served as an undergraduate research assistant for more than two years in Dr. Mautusi Mitra’s lab.
 Mitra Lab investigates the molecular components of eukaryotic photosynthesis and pigment synthesis in the model organism Chlamydomonas reinhardtii.
-It was in Mitra Lab that I first began to ponder science and medicine’s relationship with culture and society.
+It was in Mitra Lab that I first began to ponder science’s and medicine’s relationship with culture and society.

 Advisor Naoko Wake